forumicon/forumicons/CONTRIBUTING.md

 Every pull request has a reviewer checklist to follow.
 Offical Reviewers can check things off, but anyone can respond to the issu with a copy of the checklist completed and a statment sayign that its approved.

+> NOTE: The Designer team while not nessecarily a team is lead by the Design Team Leader who is a Development Team member in charge of the Design team.
+They are responsible for ensuring that all the Design Templates, Guidlines, and Requirments are properly updated as well as approving designers to the team along with the other Development Team members.

 #### So How do you become an offical reviewer?

 To be added to the reviewer team, show a desire by reviewing submissions.
 An Offical Reviewer will then nominate you for the team after 5 successfuly submissions.